 We’ll cover some of what these two resources include here in this article.
 But if you would like to take a more comprehensive look into the subject, they are excellent, in-depth supplements to your CCPA compliance research.

-The CCPA is a piece of legislation passed in the state of California that sets specific standards and requirements for any business collecting personal data of California residents.
-It established and grants all California residents certain rights when it comes to how companies collect, store, and use consumer data.
+The CCPA is a piece of legislation passed in California that sets specific standards and requirements for any business collecting personal data of California residents.
+It established and grants all California residents certain rights regarding how companies collect, store, and use consumer data.

-The CCPA is quite similar to the General Data Protection Regulation (GDPR)—the European legislation that protects consumer data privacy.
+The CCPA is quite similar to the General Data Protection Regulation (GDPR)—the European legislation protecting consumer data privacy.
 And, although it is similar in concept to the GDPR, there are certain differences.
 That means, if you’re already GDPR compliant, don’t think you will be automatically CCPR compliant.

 Who Needs To Be CCPA Compliant?

-Don’t think that your business doesn’t need to be CCPA compliant just because you are not based in California.
-Regardless of whether a business is located in the Golden State or not, if they are collecting personal information from California residents then they may still be required to comply with the legislation.
+Don’t think your business needs to be CCPA compliant just because you are not based in California.
+Regardless of whether a business is located in the Golden State or not, if they are collecting personal information from California residents, they may still be required to comply with the legislation.

 What is a “California resident according to the CCPA?
 “The term “resident,” as defined in the law, includes (1) every individual who is in the State for other than a temporary or transitory purpose, and (2) every individual who is domiciled in the State who is outside the State for a temporary or transitory purpose.
 All other individuals are nonresidents.”Section 17014 of Title 18 of the California Code of Regulations a California